Summary & Analysis of Daffodils by William Wordsworth

 Critical appreciation of the poem

 This poem is a depiction of beautiful nature.
-Daffodils is one of the most famous poems of Romantic Movement written by William Wordsworth.
+This is one of the most famous poems of Romantic Movement written by William Wordsworth.
 Being a lover of nature, Poet reveals feelings of a scene of a huge number of daffodils by a lake that made him surprised.
 The imagery in simple wording and couple of similes made it one of the best poems of the romantic era.
 His way of personifying flowers is the most attractive way of writing poetry.
 The plot of the poem is very simple and unified to a single theme.
 The memory of this beautiful scene comforts him whenever he is lonely.
 The age in which he lived was the period of French Revolution.
 At start, he was in support of it but later on he became against it and became depressed by it.
 So he tries his best to keep himself happy.
 So in this context, the poet says that the memories of beautiful flowers keep his mood fresh when he is lonely.
 This indicates the intense feelings of a romantic poet.
 The hyperbolic language made it more attractive when the poet says:

 “Ten Thousand I saw at a Glance”

 The word ten thousand is used in a hyperbolic sense.
-The word he used for himself “cloud” is also much appealing to the readers.
+The word He used for himself “cloud” is also much appealing to the readers.
 The word flutter, tossing, and dancing are also examples of beautiful personification.
 So the entire poem is a beautiful depiction of nature with full of figurative language.

 Theme of the poem Daffodils

 The poem Daffodils is the depiction of natural beauty.
 As William Wordsworth was a poet of romantic era; he depicts beauty of nature in his poem using beautiful imagery and language full of figurative tools.
 He personifies beauty and use couple of similes to make the wording appealing.
-He, with his contemporary, Samuel Taylor Coleridge, started Romantic Movement, and this poem is the true example of his romantic love towards nature.
+He, with his contemporary, Samuel Tailor Coleridge, started Romantic Movement, and this poem is the true example of his romantic love towards nature.

 Figurative language used in poem Daffodils

 The poem Daffodils is full of figurative language.
-The poem opens with a simile by a metaphorical comparison of a poet to a cloud.
+The poem opens with a simile by a metaphorical comparison of the poet to a cloud.
 He personifies flowers by using words dancing, fluttering, and tossing.
 He used hyperbolic language by saying ten thousand flowers.
-In the whole poem, he describes flowers like living beings that dance and toss their head.
+In the whole poem he describes flowers like living beings that dance and toss their head.
 He calls these flowers fluttering as the butterflies do.